yanvow/adhd_ds/index.md

 {% include pie_distribution.html %}

 We will create four datasets for analysis, focusing on the genres of drama, comedy, thriller/action, and horror.
 Horror was chosen over romance because romantic movies often overlap with both drama and comedy in their secondary genre classification.
+With that, the corresponding constructed dataset consists of:

 | Genre | Dataset Size |
 | --- | --- |